sturchio/Section_AI_MMBA_Project__August_2025/README.md

 ---

-**Note:** This README is keyed to the Option 2 rubric requirements while the 'Project Repo' contains runnable scaffolding (frontend/backend) and planning docs.
+**Note:** This README is keyed to the Option 2 rubric requirements while the 'Project Repo' contains planning docs and a couple of runnable bit of scaffolded code....